HououinKyouma01/MKVExtractor/README.md

 - `input_dir`: Directory containing your MKV files
 - `output_dir`: Directory where extracted files will be saved
 - `mkvextract_path`: Path to the mkvextract executable
-- `use_parallel`: Set to `true` for parallel processing (faster but may use more resources or wear HDDs if files are stored on HDD - perfect option for SSDs)
+- `use_parallel`: Set to `true` for parallel processing (faster but may use more resources)
 - `max_workers`: Maximum number of parallel workers (if `use_parallel` is `true`)
 - `max_log_lines`: Maximum number of log lines to keep in memory

+Note: On Windows, the script will attempt to find MKVToolNix automatically and update the config file.

 ## <span style="color: #ea4335;">🚀 Usage</span>